raspberrypilearning/sensory-gadget/en/step_3.md

 title: Call a function based on the value of the potentiometer
 ---

-If you are using a potentiometer to control outputs then you will need to divide up the dial into equal sections.
+If you are using a potentiometer to control outputs, then you will need to divide up the dial into equal sections.

 You can use `dial.percent` to get a value between 0 and 1 from the potentiometer.
-If you have 5 moods then you can check whether the value is less than 20, 40, 60, 80 or 100.
-If you have 3 moods then you can check whether the value is less that 33, 66 or 100.
+If you have five moods, then you can check whether the value is less than 20, 40, 60, 80, or 100.
+If you have three moods, then you can check whether the value is less than 33, 66, or 100.

 --- code ---
 ---